tavaresrafa/tavaresrafa/README.md

 ### Hey { name } 🤘

-I'm a Software Developer with 7 years of experience in developing mid to large applications, based on technologies like:
+I'm a Software Engineer with 7 years of experience in developing mid to large applications, based on technologies like:

 - JavaScript
 - TypeScript